-The overall objective of rangeland investments is to attain a real net return of at least 0.3% over a long-term holding period.
-The 0.3% real net rate of return includes primarily income and is net of all asset level expenses and fees, net of internal management costs (e.g., the cost of IDL management), net of all fees and costs of program management (e.g., legal and audit) and net of inflation as measured by the Consumer Price Index.
+The overall objective of rangeland investments is to attain a positive real net return over a long-term holding period.
+The positive real net rate of return includes primarily income and is net of all asset level expenses and fees, net of internal management costs (e.g., the cost of IDL management), net of all fees and costs of program management (e.g., legal and audit) and net of inflation as measured by the Consumer Price Index.
 Given its low expected return, rangeland is not an institutional asset class.

-Selective investment in Idaho rangeland is allowed, subject to the desired asset allocation and the recommendations of the Callan Report.
 Additional investment may take the form of investments in rangeland improvements and easements or other means of access to improve productivity.
 Rangeland improvements refers to actions that improve the manageability and productivity of the asset including but not limited to fencing, weed control, access improvement, and water development.

-New investments shall be subject to a thorough due diligence process (by IDL or a land advisor, consistent with the established governance structure) to determine the following:
+New investments in rangeland are not anticipated or being actively targeted.
+Should a new investment opportunity arise, it shall be subject to a thorough due diligence process (by IDL or a land advisor, consistent with the established governance structure) to determine the following:

-- If the expected financial return generated by income exceeds the minimum hurdle rate of a 3.5% real net return; - Whether the return profile is sufficient relative to the risk taken, including an analysis of the transaction for long-term financial return and risk to the Endowment; - Whether the transaction would facilitate improved management or improve the overall Endowment land ownership pattern in the area; - The existence of any potential risks, including but not limited to environmental or title-related issues.
+- Whether the return profile is sufficient relative to the risk taken, including an analysis of the transaction for long-term financial return and risk to the Endowment; - Whether the transaction would facilitate improved management or improve the overall Endowment land ownership pattern in the area; - The existence of any potential risks, including but not limited to environmental or title-related issues.

-Parcels posing any significant risk as described in the due diligence analysis and those not meeting the minimum hurdle rate shall be avoided.
-Land Bank funds used for acquisition can only to be used on behalf of the endowment from which the funds originated.
-The minimum return requirement for new investments will be reviewed and updated as necessary based on the Strategic Reinvestment Plan.
+Parcels posing any significant risk as described in the due diligence analysis shall be avoided.
+Land Bank funds used for acquisition can only be used on behalf of the endowment from which the funds originated.

 Idaho Code § 58-138 requires that the written agreement of a lessee be obtained prior to entering into an exchange involving leased lands.
+Grazing leases have an exchange clause that alleviates this statutory requirement.

-Rangeland may be sold or exchanged subject to acreage limitations-a lifetime maximum of 320 acres may be sold to any one individual, company, or corporation.
+Rangeland may be exchanged or sold subject to acreage limitations-a lifetime maximum of 320 acres may be sold to any one individual, company, or corporation.
 For rangeland, this limitation is a significant barrier to repositioning or reducing the size of the rangeland portfolio given its size at over 1.4 million acres.
 Any disposal of rangeland should consider its optionality for future conversion to a higher and better use, including reclassification and potential mineral extraction.
 Some endowments are restricted to a lifetime maximum of 160 acres sold to any one individual, company, or corporation.
 Article IX of the Idaho Constitution describes the limitations on the sale of endowment land.

 Rangeland is directly administered by IDL.
 Livestock forage productivity and availability varies significantly across the state due to factors such as climate, vegetation types, topography, and access to water.
 Some Endowment parcels are of sufficient size and productivity to stand alone as a grazing unit; however, most are managed in a manner consistent with adjoining federal and private lands because of normal livestock and grazing management practices.
-Some rangeland parcels are leased in combination with timberland uses.
+Some rangeland parcels are leased in combination with timberland or other commercial uses (commercial ground or energy production leases).
 The presence of minerals such as sand and gravel can enhance the net return from rangeland.
 Management objectives for rangeland include the following: